konstruktoid/hardening/README.md

 # Hardening Ubuntu.
 Systemd edition.
-This is pre-alpha work-in-progress, but will be a simple way to harden a Ubuntu server.
+A quick way to harden a Ubuntu server.
 Tested on Ubuntu 15.04.
 Systemd required.